JingruGong1023/Machine_Learning/ML_Review.md

 **`extrapolation` vs `generalization`**

-- For `generalization`, usually you make this `IID` assumption that you draw **data from the same distribution**, and you have some samples from the distribution from which you learn, and other samples from a distribution which you want to predict.
+- For `generalization`, usually you make this `IID` assumption that you draw **data from the same distribution**, and you have some samples from the distribution from which you learn, and other samples from the distribution which you want to predict.
 - For `extrapolation`, the distribution that I want to try to predict on was actually different from the distribution I learned on because they’re completely disjoint

 <br>